ArminAhmadkhaniha/go-core-patterns/README.md

 ## 📂 Repository Structure

 The project is organized by standard library packages.
-Each folder contains a standalone `main.go` file demonstrating a specific pattern.

 ```text
 go-core-patterns/